 Brinda Sarathy, PhD

-Assistant Professor of Environmental Analysis
+Associate Professor of Environmental Analysis

 Natural resource management, environmental justice, race, and immigration, social inequality, US environmental policy.